-path The filesystem path to the directory to scan.
+path (string) The filesystem path to the directory to scan.

-packages List of package names to include.
+packages (list of string) List of package names to include.

-Filesystem walking will find files in a directory <path>/<value>/ or in a file <path>/ <value>.py.
+Filesystem walking will find files in a directory <path>/<value>/ or in a file <path>/<value>.py.

 Returns a list of objects representing Python resources found in the virtualenv.
 The types of these objects can be PythonModuleSource, PythonPackageResource, etc.